 Since its independence in 1945, the country’s economic growth has faced numerous disruptions due to political instability, high levels of regulation, and dependence on oil prices.
 In the 1990s, corruption in the government was at its highest, leading to further economic distortions.

 However, following the 1997 Asian financial crisis, the government took control of private-sector assets which were later sold for privatization.
 Since 1999, Indonesia’s economy has been growing between 4% to 6%.

 In 2012, it outperformed India to become the second-fastest-growing economy in the G20, only behind China.
-However, the country recorded its first recession in 2020 after more than two decades of consistent growth.
-The economy contracted by 5.3% in the second quarter and 3.49% in the third quarter.
+However, due to the coronavirus pandemic, the country recorded its first recession in 2020 after more than two decades of consistent growth.
+The economy contracted by 2.07% that year.

 Currency and Central Bank